a-memme/Pewlett-Hackard-Analysis/README.md

 <img width="255" alt="fiftyfive" src="https://user-images.githubusercontent.com/79600550/115167717-8b6a6680-a086-11eb-87ca-e4bed0376533.png">

-From these tables we can see that:
+From these tables one can see that:
 - Engineers of all types (predictably) make up roughly 50% of each group (quite similarily to the overall numbers)
   -  10,670 or ~50% ready to retire in the 1952 group
   -  11,353 or ~49% ready to retire in the 1953 group